I have devoted my career to protecting consumers since 2008, right at the start of the Great Recession.

 In the last 60 days, I have filed two complaints with the New Jersey Division of Consumer Affairs about these predatory companies, and I am preparing four more complaints as I type this.

 I also filed a complaint against Summit Defense Foreclosure Legal Group.
-You can read this whole document here.
 I could not find the names of the owners of that ‘company’ or I would have named them individually as well.
 Incidentally, since I filed this Complaint, Summit Defense changed its name.
 Never a good sign.

 There is far more information in these Complaints than you can readily absorb, but I am providing you access so that you can see the effort that we have invested in protecting the public from these predators.